felixlopz/hubrise-test-task/content/docs/en/get-started.md

 The HubRise interface is organised into the following sections:

-- **Dashboard**: Get an overview of your organisation's sales, orders, and new customers.
+- **DASHBOARD**: Get an overview of your organisation's sales, orders, and new customers.
-- **Connections**: Connect new applications to your HubRise Account, and manage your existing connections.
+- **CONNECTIONS**: Connect new applications to your HubRise Account, and manage your existing connections.
-- **Data**: View orders, catalogs, customers and corresponding logs across your locations.
+- **DATA**: View orders, catalogs, customers and corresponding logs across your locations.
-- **Settings**: Add new locations, manage employee access and roles, view platform usage, check payment history or payment methods.
+- **SETTINGS**: Add new locations, manage employee access and roles, view platform usage, check payment history or payment methods.
-- **Developer**: Access for developers to integrate new applications with HubRise.
+- **DEVELOPER**: Access for developers to integrate new applications with HubRise.

 ![HubRise dashboard](../images/078-en-hubrise-dashboard.png)